 Raja Ram Mohan Roy – A Social reformer

-The title ‘Raja’ was given to him by the Mughal Emperor.
-Raja Ram Mohan Roy was the first educated Indian to travel to England.
-He went to England as an ambassador of the Mughal emperor Akbar II.
+The title ‘Raja’ was bestowed upon him by the Mughal Emperor, Akbar II.
+Raja Ram Mohan Roy was the first educated Indian to travel to England and went on to become an ambassador of the Mughal emperor, Akbar II.

 He put remarkable efforts in the education system of India.
 To modernize the education system, Raja Ram Mohan Roy established many English schools.
-He set up the Hindu collage at Calcutta in 1822.
-He assisted Alexander Duff to establish the General Assembly’s Institution.
-Roy promoted and urged that science, technology, western medicine and English should be taught at Indian schools.
+He revolutionized the education system in India by setting up Hindu College at Calcutta in 1817, which went on to become one of the best educational institutions in the country.
+Roy promoted and urged teaching of the scientific subjects like Mathematics, Physics, Chemistry and even Botany.
+He promoted technology, western medicine and English to be taught at Indian schools.

-Though India has made a progress in some areas and left behind certain social evils but condition of women is still far behind what it should be.
+Despite a lot of progress has been made by Indians in many areas, but the condition of women is still far behind of what it should be.
 Reformists like Raja Ram Mohan Roy should be born again in India to remove all sorts of evils from the society.